Why I won’t be doing my debt free scream

 I also know how impactful it would be to have a young black single mom and daughter on the show.
 I have yet to hear a story quite like mine, from someone who looks like me.

 I won’t be doing my debt free scream because I have decided to go down another path with my finances.
 My path deviates in three major areas.
-First, I don't recommend that people in debt stop their retirement contributions.
-I also believe there is a responsible way to use credit and I plan to start using rewards to travel hack.
+First, I don't recommend that people in debt, stop their retirement contributions.
+I also believe that there is a responsible way to use credit and I plan to start using rewards to travel hack.
 And all the way contrary, I went back into debt for a car.
 A brand new one at that.

 Taxes ain’t loyal

 Dave Ramsey recommends that if you are in debt, stop contributing to your retirement.
 Every penny of available income should go to paying off your debt.
 This sounds good in theory but is not the best advice for everyone.
 It was definitely detrimental to me.